What Should You Do if You are Stopped by the Police?

 - Texas Administrative Code Section 291.1 provides the ability to make two completed phone calls immediately after booking.

-III.
-Getting Out of Jail if You Are Arrested.
+3. Getting Out of Jail if You Are Arrested

 - The magistrate will inform you of the charges against you and set a bail amount.

 - Continue to exercise your right to remain silent in regards to any allegation against you.

 - You now have a right to an attorney both under the 5th Amendment and 6th Amendment.